sapphire197/Java/Swing projects/shopping assistant/README.md

 JOptionPane.showMessageDialog(this, summary);
 ```
 ## Future Enhancements
-Add more mood options.
+Add more mood options.<br>
-Export mood logs to a CSV or text file.
+Export mood logs to a CSV or text file.<br>
 Add graphical mood charts for visualization.